 In this age of technological advances and increasing lifestyle demands people everywhere have become more prone to stress disorders.
-Expectations from social media has only further increased the feelings of insecurity.
+Expectations from social media have only further increased the feelings of insecurity.

 It’s easy to get bogged down in life by something that’s not going the way you want.
 There’s stress all around and there could be any reason for it, from your job, spouse, kids or domestic issues, to office politics or heart breaks.

 According to Ayurveda, the natural medicine of India, just like all other physical and mental disorders anxiety is due to a dosha imbalance.
-In the case of stress and anxiety, there is excess accumulation of vata in the nervous system.
+In the case of stress and anxiety, there is an excess accumulation of Vata in the nervous system.

 Foods For Stress And Anxiety

 Brown rice is whole grain rice with the outer husk removed.
 In comparison to white rice, it is more nutritious.
 It aggravates Pitta and pacifies Vata and Kapha.
 It is suggested to be taken in autumn.

 The antioxidants present in brown rice provide relief against stress and anxiety.
 Some studies have shown that germinated brown rice contains essential amino acids (glutamine, glycerin, and GABA).

 These inhibitory neurotransmitters facilitate a reduction in the allowance of messages associated with anxiety, depression, and stress in the brain, thereby leading to a feeling of being in a relaxed state.

 It is also rich in serotonin, a chemical that elevates one’s mood.
 Brown rice raises serotonin levels naturally and acts as a natural tranquilizer.
 Sweet potatoes and carrots also boost the serotonin levels.